The land on which Academy for Human Rights

 these lands is rooted in U.S. settler colonialism.

-In 1794, the Canandaigua Treaty established peace between the Hodinöhsö:ni’ nations and the United States while affirming Hodinöhsö:ni’ land rights and sovereignty.
-Despite ongoing land seizures by New York State lawmakers and business interests in violation of this treaty, the Hodinöhsö:ni’ continue to observe and commemorate the Canandaigua Treaty annually.
+The Canandaigua Treaty of 1798 established peace between the Hodinöhsö:ni’ nations and the United States while affirming Hodinöhsö:ni’ land rights and sovereignty.
+It has been strained by ongoing land seizures by New York State lawmakers and business interests, but remains unbroken and is the oldest valid treaty in the United States of America.

 Decolonizing education requires